- The Unseen Therapist

-- “The time when my third grade teacher told me I was stupid and I felt so embarrassed.”
+- “The moment when my third grade teacher tells me I am stupid and I still feel so embarrassed.”

-- “The time when I cheated on that math test and I felt so guilty.”
+- “The moment when I cheat on that math test and I still feel so guilty.”

-- “The time when I fell off the roof and I felt so scared.”
+- “The moment when I fell off the roof and I still feel so scared.”

-- “The time when I was molested by X and felt so confused.”
+- “The moment when I am molested by X and still feel so confused.”

-- “The time when I saw Uncle John in his funeral casket and felt so sad.”
+- “The moment when I see Uncle John in his funeral casket and still feel so sad.”

-- “The time when I was left home alone and felt so abandoned.”
+- “The moment when I am left home alone and still feel so abandoned.”

 As you gain experience with this process, you will see that just about every emotional issue can be reduced to one or more specific events from your past.

-- The fear of public speaking can be reduced to times when you were embarrassed in front of an audience.
+- The fear of public speaking can be reduced to moments when you are embarrassed in front of an audience.

-- Grief over the death of a loved one can be reduced to specific conversations, or the first moment you heard of the death, or one or more scenes at a funeral, etc.
+- Grief over the death of a loved one can be reduced to specific conversations, or the first moment you hear of the death, or one or more scenes at a funeral, etc.

-- Anger issues can be reduced to specific times when you were angry.
+- Anger issues can be reduced to specific moments when you are angry.

-- Guilt issues can be reduced to specific times when you behaved inappropriately.
+- Guilt issues can be reduced to specific moments when you behave inappropriately.